eljefe303030/Melius/README.md

 ## Requirements

 I have tested this on both a AMD 3600/AMD Radeon RX 580 and AMD 5700X3D/AMD 7800 XT and on both systems it works well without any noticable drops in FPS.
+However, planet textures can take a second to load, this may be mitigated with a faster SSD.

 Your computer will need to meet at least the [minimum requirements specificed by Bethesda](https://help.bethesda.net/#en/answer/60442)